ParcoursVis: Visualization of Electronic Health Record Sequences at Scale: ParcoursVis

-The visualization of the ParcoursVis's aggregated tree is an \IT; it is laid out horizontally, node width encoding average (or median) node duration and node height encoding frequency, sorted to help compare siblings and show the frequency distribution per node.
+The visualization of the ParcoursVis's aggregated tree is an \IT; it is laid out horizontally, node width encoding the average node duration and node height encoding the frequency, sorted to help compare the sibling frequency distribution per node.
 The stability of the aggregated visualization between iterations mainly depends on two node parameters: the \emph{width} and the \emph{order} of siblings.
 Changing the node width across updates can slightly shift subtrees, but changing sibling order can strongly change the overall layout, producing instability interpreted as uncertainty by users.
 We want to avoid this instability if it is only an artifact of the progressive algorithm.

-With our progressive aggregation algorithm, nodes with close frequencies could switch positions between iterations, \eg two nodes containing almost 20\% of the paths each could swap back and forth across iterations due to slight variations in the distribution of patients.
-We designed a \emph{Hysteresis Sort} algorithm (\autoref{lst:hysteresis}) to prevent these changes when the frequency difference is irrelevant visually.
+With our progressive aggregation algorithm, nodes with close frequencies could switch positions between iterations, \eg, two nodes containing almost 20\% of the sequences each could swap back and forth across iterations due to slight variations in the distribution of patients (\eg, 19.9\% vs.\ 20.1\% and vice versa).
+We designed a \emph{Hysteresis Sort} algorithm (\autoref{lst_hysteresis}) to prevent these changes when the frequency difference is irrelevant visually.
 It is specifically designed for the progressive visualization of trees that rely on sorting the siblings by size.

-\end{jdfenv} Our \emph{Hysteresis Sort} sorts children perfectly at the first iteration.
-For each new iteration, when the size of two adjacent nodes is almost the same, we consider the two sizes as equivalent and maintain their previous order, as shown in \autoref{lst:hysteresis}.
+Our \emph{Hysteresis Sort} sorts children perfectly at the first iteration.
+For each new iteration, when the size of two adjacent nodes is almost the same, we consider the two sizes as equivalent and maintain their previous order, as shown in \autoref{lst_hysteresis}.
 Almost the same means the frequencies differ by a small number $\epsilon$; we call it the \emph{inertia}.
 Our algorithm ensures that the nodes are almost sorted with an error bounded by the inertia, according to the following equation: